-The progestogen-only contraceptive pill (POP) is an effective method of contraception if used correctly.
-It is commonly used when the combined pill (which also contains oestrogen) is not suitable.
-It can also be safely taken if you are breast-feeding.
+The progestogen-only pill (POP) is an effective method of contraception if used correctly.
+It is often used if the combined pill (which contains oestrogen as well as a progestogen) is not suitable.
+It can also be safely taken if you are breastfeeding.

 How does the progestogen-only pill work?

 The progestogen-only pill (POP) contains a progestogen hormone.
 This hormone is similar to the progesterone hormone made by the ovaries.
 A progestogen is also the hormone that is in several other types of contraceptives.
 You can read more about these other types of progestogen contraceptives in our separate leaflets called Contraceptive Injection, Contraceptive Implant, Intrauterine System and Emergency Contraception.

 The progestogen hormone in older (traditional) POPs is either levonorgestrel or norethisterone.
 Brands currently available in the UK are Micronor®, Noriday® and Norgeston®.
 A newer type of POP contains a progestogen hormone called desogestrel.
 Brands currently available include Cerazette®, Aizea®, Cerelle® and Feanolla®.

 Older POPs work mainly by thickening the sticky mucus made by the neck of the womb (cervix).
 The mucus forms a plug in the cervix.
 This stops sperm from getting through to the womb (uterus) to fertilise an egg.